UST-EDMM/getting-started/2020-ucc/README.md

 The created workflow for execution is interpreted by the EDMM Transformation Framework currently, which will trigger the respective *Execution Plugin* to trigger the deployment based on a given DTSM.
 Further, it also implements the capability to *retrieve*, *store*, and *distribute* input and outputs before and after each workflow task.

+## Prototype

+The prototype's source code and a description how it is used is avialable [here](https://github.com/diezfx/transformation-framework).

 ---

 ## Learn More